lucas-homer/cohort-002-skill-building/exercises/01-retrieval/01.04-query-rewriting/problem/readme.md

 ┌───────────────────────┐      ┌─────────────────┐      ┌───────────────┐
 │                       │      │                 │      │               │
 │  Conversation History │──────►  Query Rewriter │──────►  Refined Query│
-│  "Tell me about TS    │      │     (LLM)       │      │ "TypeScript   │
+│  "What did David say  │      │     (LLM)       │      │ "mortgage     │
-│   generics.
-How do    │      │                 │      │  generics     │
+│   about the mortgage? │      │                 │      │  application  │
-│   they work in        │      │                 │      │  syntax usage │
+│   I need to find that │      │                 │      │  David status"│
-│   interfaces?"        │      │                 │      │  interfaces"  │
+│   email..."           │      │                 │      │               │
 │                       │      │                 │      │               │
 └───────────────────────┘      └─────────────────┘      └───────┬───────┘
                                                                 │